Brunel Integrated PhD (New Route PhD) - Electronic and Computer Engineering

 The discipline of Electronic and Computer Engineering is one of the largest in the University, with a portfolio of research contracts totalling £5.0 million, and strong links with industry.

 This academic area has a wide range of groups, each with a complement of academics and research staff and students.
 The groups are:

 - Communications and Signal Processing;

 - Multimedia Systems and Parallel Computing Technology;

 - Sensors, Instrumentation and Radiation Effects (SIRE).

 The laboratories are well equipped with an excellent range of facilities to support the research work and courses.
-There are comprehensive computing resources within the School in addition to those offered centrally by the University.
-The School is particularly fortunate in having extensive gifts of software and hardware to enable it to undertake far-reaching design projects.
+There are comprehensive computing resources within the Department in addition to those offered centrally by the University.
+The Department is particularly fortunate in having extensive gifts of software and hardware to enable it to undertake far-reaching design projects.